kurianbenoy/kurianbenoy-website/_posts/2020-08-09-Mindmaster.md

 ```
 State of AI in chess:
-- Gary Kasprov moment when IBM computer beat him was not a  key advancement
+- Gary Kasprov moment when IBM computers beat was not a key advancement.
-- More opportunities to learn and get itself used
+- There are more opportunities to learn and get itself used in the board.
-- Understand the potential moves, like vishy did in 2007 chess tournament
+- Understand the potential moves, like vishy did in 2007 World chess championship.
-- Adapting to change
+- Adapting to change is necessary.
-- Practise moves which required like weeks of preparation by team for four can be done by computer in
+- Practise moves which required like weeks of preparation by team for four in 1990s can be done
-like 20 minutes
+by computer in like few  minutes.
 ```

 > In any situation in life, being adaptable is the only way to grow and